 This program empowers women and their families to address complex lifestyle issues that are likely to affect the health of the mother and her baby.
 This service is offered in some health departments to all women regardless of income on a sliding fee scale.
 Contact your local health department for more information about availability.

-Healthy Beginnings is North Carolina’s minority infant mortality reduction program.
+Healthy Beginnings is one of North Carolina’s minority infant mortality reduction programs.
 Utilizing a request for applications (RFA) process, resources are provided to community and faith-based organizations along with local health departments to implement programs and partner with communities of color.
 Projects promote reproductive life planning, healthy weight, folic acid consumption, tobacco cessation, breastfeeding, safe sleep and well child care through individual care plans and group activities.
 Projects foster cooperation among community-based groups, health care providers, businesses, churches, and schools with strong roots in minority communities.
 Contact the Healthy Beginnings program at (919) 707-5700 for more information about program availability in your area.

 This program provides funding for the state’s network of High Risk Maternity Clinics to assure that women with high risk conditions, such as diabetes, get the specialized care and support services they need.
 Local health departments and physicians refer pregnant women with a medically indicated high risk condition to the closest of the 11 funded High Risk Maternity Clinics in the state.